SolarArbiter/SolarArbiter.github.io/usecases.md

 5. Value unit (MW)
 6. Value type (average)

 **Forecast**.
-A _forecast_ is a serially complete time series of (Time, Value) pairs spanning from a s_tart time_ to an e_nd time_.
+A _forecast_ is a serially complete time series of (Time, Value) pairs spanning from a _start time_ to an _end time_.
 A single forecast run is a forecast.
 A forecast can also comprise the concatenation of a series of identically specified forecast runs with different issue times, as shown in the figures below.
 For example, three forecast runs (green) could be:

 - {(13:00, 10MW)} issued at 12:00, and
 - {(14:00, 7MW)} issued at 13:00, and